AnwarIbrahimi/S3-Portfolio/Portfolio.md

 ### Outcome 4: You design and implement a (semi)automated software release process that matches the needs of the project context.
 You design a release process and implement a continuous integration and deployment solution (using e.g. Gitlab CI and Docker).

+For this Learning Outcome i will implement CI/CD with github actions.
+I will also will be using Docker Desktop for the container.

 #### CI/CD
 CI/CD is a method to deploy automation into developing.
 CI/CD stands for continous integration, continious delivery and continious deployement